Status of this Document

 - A Canvas may have the

-, it must also have awidth
+heightproperty.
+If it has aheight, it must also have awidth.

-on a Canvas. - Content resources should have the
+Clients must processheighton a Canvas. - Content resources should have the

-property, with the value given in pixels, if appropriate to the resource type.
+heightproperty, with the value given in pixels, if appropriate to the resource type.

-on content resources. - Other types of resource must not have the
+Clients should processheighton content resources. - Other types of resource must not have the

-on other types of resource.
+Clients should ignoreheighton other types of resource.

 { "height": 1800 }